TaupeMist/Taupemist/Borrowing.md

 A notification will be announced to Taupemist members inside the Telegram channel when Taupemist updates the chunk availability.
 **Taupemist's chunk availability updates have a cooldown of one month meaning that at least one month must elapse between these updates**

+### What is the minimum collateral ratio?
+The minimum collateral ratio or call price is **1.75:1** of **TM:BitUSD**.

+### How should I decide how much I can borrow and the amount of collateral to provide?

+As a borrower, you will need to determine the following values:
+1. BA: the amount you wish to borrow (BitUSD)
+2. MTP: the minimum TM price where the position would close (BitUSD)

+How do I do this?
+1. Consider the amount of BitUSD that you wish to borrow to **determine the BA**.
+3. **Take the MCR** specified in this document.
+2. Review the TM price history to **determine your MTP** (lower MTP = higher security).
+2. Use the following formula to **calculate the collateral amount (TM)** that you should provide: **BA * MCR / MTP**

 ### What does a borrow request look like?
 Here's an example borrow request to borrow 1 chunks of BitUSD.
 ```